 You will see options allowing you to:

 - Edit the field to add heading text and field names and customize other aspects of the field.
 You can also set default value selections here

 - Set display rules, which allow you to define conditional field display logic (this is useful when you want a field to display only under certain conditions, such as if someone is interested in receiving your newsletter)

 - Set the field to display at full or half width (“Full width” causes the field to extend across the page; “Left half" shortens it to extend halfway and align on the left side of the form; "Right half" does the same but aligns the field on the right)

 - Set the field as “hidden” or “required”

 For fields such as radio buttons or checkboxes, you can define your choices as shown here:

 Set up display rules

 Display rules allow you to control what a person sees while entering data into your form, based on values they have entered in other fields or in the descriptive choices in the Amount field (suggested amounts or suggested with quantity).
-This helps to keep data clean and improves the user's experience filling out your forms.
+This helps to keep data clean and improves users' experience filling out your forms.